camunda/camunda-docs-manual/content/user-guide/data-formats/json.md

   Variables.objectValue(customer).serializationDataFormat("application/json").create();
 ```

-This creates a variable value from the `customer` object.
+This creates a variable value from the `Customer` object.
 The invocation `serializationDataFormat("application/json")` tells the process engine in which format the variable should be serialized.
 This name **must** match the name of a data format known to Spin.
 For example, `application/json` is the name of the built-in JSON data format.

 Once the variable is set, its serialized value can be retrieved using the type variable API.
 For example: